alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

                 robot path/to/my_tests/

-            - After running the test the Robot will generate 3 files - the ``report.html`` file can be opened in the browser and for every test will highlight the status, the keywords used, as well as a potential error that might have occured during the test
+            - After running the test the Robot will generate 3 files - the ``report.html`` and ``log.html`` files can be opened in the browser and for every test in ``log.html`` there will be a status highlight, the keywords used, as well as a potential error that might have occured during the test

         Example test file: